 To interpret an endpoint definition as an

 toSecureRequestUnsafe(Endpoint, Option[Uri]): given the optional base URI, returns a function which generates a request and a response parser from endpoint inputs.
 Response parser throws an exception if decoding of the result fails.

 toSecureRequest(Endpoint, Option[Uri]): given the optional base URI, returns a function which generates a request and a response parser from endpoint inputs.
 Response parser returns an instance of

 DecodeResultwhich contains the decoded response body or error details.

 I => (org.http4s.Request[F], org.http4s.Response[F] => F[DecodeResult[Either[E, O]]])

-Note that the returned functions have one-argument: the input values of end endpoint.
+Note that the returned functions have one argument each: first the security inputs (if any), and regular input values of the endpoint.
 This might be a single type, a tuple, or a case class, depending on the endpoint description.